Find your path

 Your uWaterloo English degree could take you anywhere.

 Employers know that English graduates have effective communication skills, excellent project management skills, and creative approaches to problem-solving.
+Experiential learning opportunities in English classes and English co-op will allow you to further develop those skills.

 Our graduates have gone on to positions in a broad variety of fields: